Homosexuality: History

-Some scholars argue that the term "homosexuality" is problematic when applied to ancient cultures since, for example, neither Greeks or Romans possessed any one word covering the same semantic range as the modern concept of "homosexuality".
-Nor did there exist a distinction of lifestyle or differentiation of psychological or behavioral profiles in the ancient world.
-However, there were diverse sexual practices that varied in acceptance depending on time and place.
-In ancient Greece, the pattern of adolescent boys engaging in sexual practices with older males did not constitute a homosexual identity in the modern sense since such relations were seen as phases in life, not permanent orientations, since later on the younger partners would commonly marry females and reproduce.
-Other scholars argue that there are significant continuities between ancient and modern homosexuality.

-In a detailed compilation of historical and ethnographic materials of pre-industrial cultures, "strong disapproval of homosexuality was reported for 41% of 42 cultures; it was accepted or ignored by 21%, and 12% reported no such concept.
-Of 70 ethnographies, 59% reported homosexuality absent or rare in frequency and 41% reported it present or not uncommon."
+Same-sex relations are documented throughout history and varied in acceptance depending on time and place.
+However, many historians and anthropologists warn against using terms like "homosexuality" to describe these practices, because that may draw false equivalencies between acts that, while technically similar, may have been viewed as completely different acts.
+In many cultures, same-sex relations were not always considered sexual in the same way that "reproductive" sex between men and women was—particularly lesbian sex.
+Modern-style homosexual partnerships, including marriages, are even more uncommon, probably because marriages have almost always been oriented around producing children.
+Other scholars argue that there are significant continuities between historical and modern homosexuality.

 In cultures influenced by Abrahamic religions, the law and the church established sodomy as a transgression against divine law or a crime against nature.
 The condemnation of anal sex between males, however, predates Christian belief.
 Throughout the majority of Christian history, most Christian theologians and denominations have considered homosexual behavior as immoral or sinful.
-Condemnation was frequent in ancient Greece; for instance, the idea of male anal sex being "unnatural" is described by a character of Plato's, though he had earlier written of the benefits of homosexual relationships.
+Condemnation was frequent in ancient Greece; for instance Plato, in his Laws, described the idea of homosexuality as 'unnatural' and argued for its prohibition, while Socrates advocated for platonic love over sexual pederasty.

 Many historical figures, including Socrates, Lord Byron, Edward II, and Hadrian, have had terms such as gay or bisexual applied to them.
 Some scholars have regarded uses of such modern terms on people from the past as an anachronistic introduction of a contemporary construction of sexuality that would have been foreign to their times.
 Other scholars see continuity instead.

 In social science, there has been a dispute between "essentialist" and "constructionist" views of homosexuality.
 The debate divides those who believe that terms such as "gay" and "straight" refer to objective, culturally invariant properties of persons from those who believe that the experiences they name are artifacts of unique cultural and social processes.
 "Essentialists" typically believe that sexual preferences are determined by biological forces, while "constructionists" assume that sexual desires are learned.
 The philosopher of science Michael Ruse has stated that the social constructionist approach, which is influenced by Foucault, is based on a selective reading of the historical record that confuses the existence of homosexual people with the way in which they are labelled or treated.